 You are of course free to use something different, particularly if you have one you like.
 As some torrents may be shared trackerless (and trackers are known to disappear for a variety of reasons), DHT (Distributed Hash Table) should be turned on, and I recommend also enabling PEX (Peer Exchange).
 Both Transmission and Deluge have settings for these (I think both even have them turned on by default), and just about any other relatively modern client should as well.

-Contrary to what some might tell you, use of the BitTorrent protocol and other peer-to-peer technology is not unlawful (in the United States at least) in and of itself.
-Any BitTorrent link from this blog will be to files which I believe to be legal to download and share within, at minimum, the United States of America.
+Contrary to what some might tell you, use of the BitTorrent protocol and other peer-to-peer technology is not unlawful in and of itself (at least in the United States).
+Any BitTorrent link from this blog will be to files which I believe to be legal to download and share within, at a minimum, the United States of America.
 However, it is quite possible to share files via BitTorrent unlawfully (particularly with regard to copyright law) and thus by reference a potential violation of your internet provider’s terms of service/acceptable use policy.
 If staying squeaky-clean lawful is a concern for you, be careful about what you download using BitTorrent and make no assumptions.

 Note that some particularly strict providers of internet access may not allow the use of BitTorrent at all and/or may run a non-neutral network where BitTorrent traffic is either blocked entirely, throttled/limited, logged, or otherwise interfered with.
-Using BitTorrent from public wireless internet access points, even if it is not specifically blocked (as it quite often is), is a bit riskier than normal and thus ill-advised; at minimum you will usually not be able to accept inbound connections (and thus, often you will not able to seed back properly).
+Using BitTorrent from public wireless internet access points, even if it is not specifically blocked (as it quite often is), is a bit riskier than normal and thus ill-advised; at minimum you will usually not be able to accept inbound connections (and thus, often you will not able to seed back properly), and at worst it may get your device immediately null-routed/banned from using that network.
 If possible, use a different port besides the “standard” port of 6881 (which is the most frequent target of blocking/limiting/throttling).